 If these meetings do not result in a resolution or the participants mutually agree that they have reached an impasse, the dispute shall be presented to the Dispute Review Board in accordance with subsection 105.23.

 105.23 Dispute Review Board.
 A Dispute Review Board (DRB) is an independent third party that will provide specialized expertise in technical areas and administration of construction contracts.
 The DRB will assist in and facilitate the timely and equitable resolution of disputes between CDOT and the Contractor in an effort to avoid animosity and construction delays, and to resolve disputes as close to the project level as possible.
 The DRB shall be established and operate as provided herein and shall serve as an independent and impartial board.
+A DRB member shall not be called as witness for future litigation.

 There are two types of DRBs: the "On Demand DRB" and the "Standing DRB".
 The DRB shall be an "On Demand DRB" unless a "Standing DRB" is specified in the Contract.
 An On Demand DRB shall be established only when the Project Engineer initiates a DRB review in accordance with subsection 105.23(a).
 A Standing DRB, when specified in the Contract, shall be established at the beginning of the project.